 The implications of blockchain technology are far reaching, it presents a paradigm shift in both information sharing and the delocalisation of computational resources.
 Whilst most of the headlines pertaining to blockchain chart the massive volatility in cryptocurrency values, that’s a little like talking about the early internet just in terms of cat pictures that were shared on it.

 True, blockchain needs a token system (the aforementioned cryptocurrencies) to operate, but once the initial market speculation and volatility around these level out, the underlying technology will have the opportunity to shine for what it really is.

-At Netsend, we are most enthusiastic about what blockchain technology looks set to offer.
+At Netsend, we are most enthusiastic about the implications of blockchain technology.
 Such as the capability for shared ledgers.
 This takes the verification of transactions to a new level – enhancing trust and improving security.
 The persistence of the ‘chain’ in blockchain also enables easy auditing, something we see becoming an increasing requirement in a post-Enron, Sarbanes-Oxley, business world.

 Blockchain computation and ‘smart contracts’

 Beyond the improvements in visibility that blockchain enables, there is a fascinating computational layer emerging via technologies such as Ethereum.
 Due to the shared, decentralised nature of blockchain, programs running on it are extremely hard to censor or interfere with.
 So, deploying a ‘smart contract’ program – perhaps set to make a payment to a specific address if certain conditions are met (e.g. the sale of a house) – creates an assurance of payment when those conditions are met.

 “Bitcoin is first and foremost a currency; this is one particular application of a blockchain.
 However, it is far from the only application.
 To take a past example of a similar situation, e-mail is one particular use of the internet, and for sure helped popularise it, but there are many others.” – Dr Gavin Wood, Ethereum Co Founder